-The EPL 7436 stretches over an area that is predominately made up of the Damara Granite rock type and Khomas Group and Petric Gypsisols soils (refer to FIGURE 15 and FIGURE 16).
+The EPL 7279 stretches over an area that is predominately made up of the both Damara Granite and Khomas Group rock type and Petric Calcisols soils (Error!
+Reference source not found. and 15).
 The characteristics of this dominant rock type are soils with a solid layer at a shallow depth that remains hard even when wet.
 Soils have accumulations of calcium sulphate, which are restricted to the very dry areas of the central Namib.
 The soil generally has very low levels of fertility, so only the hardiest of plants will grow in them (Mendelsohn et al., 2003).

 The soils of the Namib Desert are formed by various processes, both mechanical and chemical.
 Soil formation is a slow and weak process on the plains of the Namib, and usually forms a crust that provides a stabilising effect that is very sensitive to any form of disturbance (Soft Chem, 2011).
-In general, the Namib Desert is comprised of gypsum crusts which makes the area sensitive for vehicular traffic, and tracks made take many years to recover even with rehabilitation afterwards (Ministry of Environment and Tourism, Ministry of Mines and Energy, 2018).
+In general, the Namib Desert is comprised of gypsum crusts which make the area sensitive for vehicular traffic, and tracks made take many years to recover even with rehabilitation afterwards (Ministry of Environment and Tourism, Ministry of Mines and Energy, 2018).